-The first general principle originated with Maupertuis, who found that when two bodies collide directly or balance each other on a lever, the integral $\int Mvds$ tends to a minimum.
-This was evidence for a new dynamical law, which he called the Principle of Least Action (1740, 1744).
-At Berlin, his colleague Euler extended the insight to the motion of a particle attracted by one or more central forces, in his Harmonie entre les principes généraux de repos et de mouvement de M. de Maupertuis (1753a).
-Euler then claimed optimistically that, "with an easy and natural addition," Maupertuis' law "extends with the greatest success to the whole Science of motion" (1753b: 217).
+The first general principle originated in the 1740s with Maupertuis, who found that when two bodies collide directly or balance each other on a lever, the integral $\int Mv \, ds$ tends to a minimum.
+This was evidence for a new dynamical law, which he called the Principle of Least Action.
+At Berlin, his colleague Euler extended the insight to the motion of a particle attracted by one or more central forces, in his Harmonie entre les principes généraux de repos et de mouvement de M. de Maupertuis.
+Euler then claimed optimistically that, "with an easy and natural addition," Maupertuis' law "extends with the greatest success to the whole Science of motion."

 Still, it was no proof that the principle was demonstrably general.
-That breakthrough came from the young Lagrange, then an obscure adjunct professor known outside Italy to no one but Euler.
-Though his feat happened at Turin, it earns mention here for developing results Lagrange had first had in a memoir (submitted to the Berlin Academy) that greatly impressed Euler, who brought Lagrange to Berlin, where he became the leading innovator in mechanics (Galletto 1991).
+That breakthrough came from the young Lagrange.
+Though his feat happened at Turin, it earns mention here for developing results Lagrange had first had in a memoir (submitted to the Berlin Academy) that greatly impressed Euler,